fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/balance-sheet.md

 Think of the Balance Sheet as a photograph of your financial status at a specific moment, while the P&L is more like a video of your business's financial journey over time.

-## Key Components of the Balance Sheet Report
+## Key components of the Balance Sheet Report

 Understanding the main sections of your Balance Sheet can help you better analyze your business's financial health: